Understanding Age 18 Redeterminations

 - School teachers and education providers

 If your child runs into issues during an age 18 redetermination, our disability attorneys may be able to help.
-Contact Phillips Disability for a free consultation to learn more.
+Contact Dayes Law Firm PC and speak to a Phoenix Social Security Disability attorney for a free consultation to learn more.